 Social Sailing in 2017 will run regularly on Saturday Mornings and on three Friday evenings.
 It’s an opportunity for all ages and abilities to get on the water in a non-competitive way.
 For children there’s Junior Sailing Club and for younger children there’s Pirates and Mermaids.
 For adults there’s Social Sailing for Adults.
-For both adults and children there are Friendly Fridays.
-All but Friday Fridays are open to non-members.
+All are open to non-members for at least an initial trial.
 There’s lots of reasons to join in – get some practice, build your experience, get to know other members, find out what sailing at Waldringfield is like, have a bit of fun, warm up for the racing … Dates for these events are on the sailing calendar and details are posted on the website.
 Use the links above to get more information.
-WSC’s overall Social Sailing Coordinator is Trish Hopkins at email@example.com.

 WSC’s famous Easter Egg open meeting caters for all of our dinghy classes along with visiting classes over the Easter weekend.
 The top finishers in each class are all awarded Easter eggs.

 The Cartoon open meeting is held in September for the same classes as the Easter Egg.
 Some of the cartoons which are awarded to the class winners are by Peyton and Giles.

 The WSC Regatta comprises racing and social events for everyone in the club.
 Along with the usual mix of class and handicap racing there are also the famous shore events which have been a club tradition for many years.
 More details can be found on the website.